- $23.95 Adults (18+)

 Yes!
 Now you’re able to “Eat Fresh” at the Science Center!
 Learn more

 Yes.
 There are tables located on the Lobby Level specifically designated for families who bring their own food.
 These tables are available on a first come, first served basis.

 There is ample, convenient parking in a garage directly below the Connecticut Science Center.
 You need only to park your car and take the elevator to the Lobby Level to enter the Science Center.
 There is an hourly fee to park in the garage ($3 for the first hour and $2 for every hour thereafter.)
 The Connecticut Science Center neither owns nor operates the garage.
 Therefore, we cannot include parking in the cost of admission, or validate parking.
 Even employees of the Connecticut Science Center need to pay to park there.

 Yes!
 Members receive $5 flat-rate parking in our garage when they visit the Science Center, courtesy of the Capital Region Development Authority.
-To take advantage of the special rate, members must present a valid Connecticut Science Center Membership card and wristband to the parking cashier.
+To take advantage of the special rate, members must present a valid Connecticut Science Center Membership card to the parking cashier.
 The special rate applies only on days the Science Center is open; members using the parking benefit must exit the garage by 6PM.

 Yes.
 There is bike parking in the parking garage on Level G1, right outside the garage by the fuel cell on Bob Steele Street, formerly Grove Street, and on the plaza at the rear entrance of the building.

 We do not participate in the ASTC Passport or other reciprocal admission museum programs.